 Establish student involvement with AVAP .

-President Jones recognized the five past AVAP presidents in attendance: Jonathan Burton, Kelley Marchbanks, Kevin Mahaney, Karen Legato and ________? and thanked each for their volunteer leadership to our organization.
+President Jones recognized the five past AVAP presidents in attendance: Jonathan Burton, Kelley Marchbanks, Kevin Mahaney, Karen Legato and Jeff Douglas and thanked each for their volunteer leadership to our organization.

 Announcements: Past President Burton advised the members to arrive on time for the harbor cruise that evening.